Polaron-Polaritons in Subwavelength Arrays of Trapped Atoms: Transport

-For smaller values of the trap frequency $\nu\ll0.1\gamma_0$, there is a steep increase in the phonon scattering rate because a resonance occurs between modes in the flat region of the dispersion relation where the density of states is large.
-This picture is confirmed in Fig.~\ref{fig:Transport_1D_perpendicular}(d), where we plot the different contributions to the polaron-polariton damping rate.
-Namely, the decay of the bare polariton component $\Gamma_p$ (blue circles) computed by fitting the decay of population in the zero-phonon sector, the rate of radiative decay $\Gamma_\text{rad}$ (orange squares) computed from the norm decay of the state $\norm{\ket{\psi(t)}}^2$, and the rate of resonant phonon scattering $\Gamma_\text{ph} \equiv \Gamma_\text{rad}-\Gamma_p$ (green diamonds).
-Note that this latter contribution corresponds to the rate of resonant scattering as defined in Eq.~\eqref{eq:Sigma_two_terms} of Sec.~\ref{sec:subwavelength_arrays}.
-We find perfect agreement between the numerical results and the prediction of \cref{eq:second_order_energy_D_dimension} for $\Gamma_p$ (black solid line).
-We remark that when $\Gamma_\text{ph}/\Gamma_\text{rad}$ is large, the phonon excitation number quickly grows to order unity and thus the results of the numerical simulation cannot be used to quantitatively predict the dynamics in this case.
-Below in Sec.~\ref{sec:conditions_transport}, we show how this connects to the suppression of transport.
-Interestingly, we still find $|Z_p|\simeq1$, which suggests that the polaron description may still be valid approximately.
+For smaller trap frequencies $\nu / \gamma_0 \lesssim 0.1$, the phonon scattering rate increases because a resonance occurs between modes in the flat region of the dispersion relation where the density of states is large [Fig.~\ref{fig:Transport_1D_perpendicular}(b)].
+Consequently, resonant phonon scattering depletes the propagating wave packet.
+Additionally, we observe the appearance of a backwards moving component in Fig.~\ref{fig:Transport_1D_perpendicular}(a), which arises from phonon-assisted scattering to polariton modes with wavevector $q < 0$.
+In Sec.~\ref{sec:conditions_transport}, we discuss in detail how these mechanisms induce a suppression of transport.
+We remark that when $\Gamma_\text{ph}/\Gamma_\text{rad}$ is large, the phonon excitation number quickly grows to order unity (for details see \cref{app:Simulation_Transport}) and thus the results of the numerical simulation cannot be used to quantitatively predict the dynamics in this case.
+Interestingly, we still find $|Z_p|\simeq 1$, which suggests that the polaron description may still be valid approximately.

+In \cref{app:Simulation_Transport}, we analyze the case of parallel polarization, which yields broadly similar results as for perpendicular polarization.
+However, due to the different shape of the dispersion relation $J_p$ for parallel polarization (discussed in \cref{app:Polaron-Polariton_1D}), resonant phonon scattering plays a strong role already at higher trap frequencies and transport is suppressed for $\nu / \gamma_0 \lesssim 1.2$, assuming all other parameters chosen as in this subsection.

+In general, the shape of the polariton dispersion relation determines when resonant phonon scattering is significant and thus directly affects the robustness of transport.
+By engineering the dispersion relation such that resonant phonon scattering is suppressed for the relevant modes, excitation transport can be achieved even at relatively low trap frequencies.

-\subsection{2D Arrays}
+\subsection{2D arrays}